The editors on the occasion of the Book Launch in Berlin (October 2019). Photo credit: M. Weiss/Ostkreuz

-Edited volume (Eds.
-Steinbrück Platise, Moser, Peters) “The Legal Framework of the OSCE”, Cambridge University Press, forthcoming
+Edited volume (eds.
+Steinbrück Platise, Moser, Peters) “The Legal Framework of the OSCE”, Cambridge University Press, 2019

 International conference “Between Aspirations and Realities: Strengthening the Legal Framework of the OSCE”, 13 July 2016, Berlin